StefRuseva88/ASP.NET-Core-MVC-App/README.md

 8. [Contact](#contact)

 ## Introduction
-This document outlines the steps and tasks for creating simple pages in an ASP.NET Core application.
-The goal is to familiarize you with the basics of ASP.NET Core and Razor Pages.
+This document outlines the steps and tasks for creating simple pages in an ASP.NET Core MVC application.
+The goal is to familiarize you with the basics of ASP.NET Core and MVC (Model View Controller).

 ## Prerequisites
 Before you begin, ensure you have the following installed: